-Many tourists staying in central London hotels will want to pay a visit to the official residence of Queen Elizabeth II, Buckingham Palace, and while they're in the neighbourhood they can peruse the royal family's impressive art collection at the Queen's Gallery.
+Many tourists staying in montcalm hotel marble arch will want to pay a visit to the official residence of Queen Elizabeth II, Buckingham Palace, and while they’re in the neighbourhood they can peruse the royal family’s impressive art collection at the Queen’s Gallery.

 This week, the gallery is launching a major new exhibition that will run until the autumn.
 In Fine Style: The Art of Tudor and Stuart Fashion offers visitors the opportunity to step into the age of Henry VIII, Elizabeth I and beyond, coming face to face with the elegant and extravagant sartorial artifacts that characterised two of English history’s most significant dynasties.

 Focusing on fashion at court, the exhibition looks at the resplendent gowns, corsets and doublets worn by monarchs and their inner circles, celebrated and infamous alike.
 “Royalty and the elite were the taste-makers of the day, often directly influencing the styles of fashionable clothing,” says the gallery, inviting visitors to immerse themselves in a world where every trinket was carefully calculated to express the wearer’s social status and advancement.